barafael/trk/README.md

 ### Notes and TODO items ###

+* TODO: If a commit is pushed when no session is running, a new session should be opened.
+A subsequent begin should just finalize the previous session?
 * TODO: Find a way to add an event in the past
 * TODO: Find a way to query time sheets from certain time periods (one week, since=date, or maybe place pins...)
 * TODO: Format output - leave out commits and branches, for example